Year Six

 Batman and Robin are called by Commissioner Gordon into a meeting with the owner of the Rocky Dam Light and Power Company, who is having trouble with copper wire thieves.
 The Dynamic Duo travels to the deserts of the US Southwest and begins their investigation.
 Robin gets kidnapped by the copper wire thieves, but Batman–with some help from a pair of company linemen–rescues him and busts the baddies.

 Autumn, 1944.
-While on business in London, one of Bruce’s friends is killed at a munitions depot, prompting Batman to chase the murderer to Nazi-occupied France.
+While on business in London, Bruce’s friend Alan Davies is killed at a munitions depot, prompting Batman to chase the murderer to Nazi-occupied France.
 Upon arrival in France, Batman meets up with Sgt.
 Rock and Easy Company.
-After fighting Nazis left and right, Batman infiltrates a chateau and is captured by the Nazi supervillain known as The Iron Major.
+After fighting Nazis left and right, Batman infiltrates a chateau and is captured by the Nazi super-villain known as The Iron Major.
 Sgt.
 Rock and his soldiers blast their way into the chateau and rescue Batman.
 Together, the heroes defeat the Iron Major.
+(Note that this item is also canon on Earth-B.)

-–NOTE: This is pure conjecture (and a bit of fun “grandfathering” on my part), so choose to either ignore or applaud this addendum.
-In Batman #48, we first see what appears to be a staff with an eagle on its top.
-Admittedly it is hard to make out visually, but I think it resembles a traditional Nazi eagle.
-Thus, we can assume that Batman, on this recent trip to war torn Europe (or possibly on a side-mission of his own) collects this item to place in his Hall of Trophies.
+–REFERENCE: In Batman #48 Part 2.
+This is pure conjecture (and a bit of fun fanwanking on my part), so choose to either ignore or applaud this addendum.
+In Batman #48 Part 2, we first see what appears to be a staff with an eagle on its top.
+Admittedly, it is hard to make out visually, but it does resemble a traditional Nazi eagle.
+Thus, we can assume that Batman, on this recent trip to war torn Europe (or possibly on a side-mission of his own) collects this WWII item to place in his Hall of Trophies.

 –Batman and Robin “Intro/Ch.
 1: What a Sweet Racket!” [newspaper strip dailies 10/25/1943 to 1/8/1944][1]